Athmallik

-Athmallik is a town and a notified area committee and one of the four subdivisions of Angul district in the state of Odisha, India.
+Athmallik is a sub-division and its headquarter in Angul district in Odisha, India, and also a notified area council.
+It previously came under Dhenkanal district but after the creation of Angul district in April 1993 it then came under Angul.
+The Athmallik sub-division of Angul district includes Athmallik and Kishorenagar blocks and tehsils.

 History

 Athmallik was initially an estate (jagir) which was recognized as a princely state in 1874.
 Athmallik was one of the 26 feudatory states of Odisha.
 Kaintragarh was the capital of Athmallik State, being carved out of the erstwhile Baudh ex-feudatory state.

-In the 11th century, it became a separate princely state, established by King Prattap Deo, a scion of the Kadamba Dynasty.
-Prattap Deo was said to have found a Honda (Metal Vessel) which was considered to be lucky enough, after which the territory was then named as "Hondpa".
+In the 11th century, the princely state, established by King Pratap Deo, a scion of the Kadamba Dynasty.
+Pratap Deo was said to have found a Honda (Metal Vessel) which was considered to be lucky enough, after which the territory was then named as "Hondpa".
 In the course of time, one of the chiefs divided the ex-state into eight divisions and placed one sub-chief called "Malla" in each division with a view of suppressing the unruly tribes; on this basis the kingdom changed its name from "Hondpa" to "Athmallik".

-The state merged with Dhenknal from the rule of Kishore Chandra Dev in 1948 and remained under Dhenkanal District until 31 March 1993.
+The state merged with Dhenknal from the rule of Kishore Chandra Deo in 1948 and remained under Dhenkanal District until 31 March 1993.
 Due to bifurcation of the District Athmallik, a Sub-Division, is now under Angul District, as from 1993.

 Rajas

-Rajas of the princedom are as follows:.
+Rajas of the princely states are as follows: